 CTT CITTRU manages also contract research commissioned in JU by external partners, as well as promotes academic entrepreneurship, through business incubator (AIP UJ) focused on support for start-ups created by the members of the JU community.
 The Centre and its incubator are engaged in various educational activities, including: regular academic courses, webinars, trainings and lectures.

-The Jagiellonian Library is the oldest university-wide unit.
-On the one hand, the Library has extremely valuable and unique collections of manuscripts and old prints, and on the other, it enables online access to wide selection of the latest digital resources of science, including the world's most important scientific journals or databases.
+The Jagiellonian Library is the oldest university-wide unit, having extremely valuable and unique collections of manuscripts and old prints as well as online access to wide selection of the latest digital resources of science, including the world's most important scientific journals or databases.
 Furthermore, it offers the Jagiellonian Digital Library - a platform which makes available digital copies of almost million documents stored in the Library, as well as the Repository of the Jagiellonian University, providing access to information about the current academic achievements and full texts of selected publications of University employees.
-Thanks to its extensive collection of Polish books and journals, the Jagiellonian Library is also recognized as the second Polish national library.
+Thanks to its extensive collection of Polish books and journals, the Jagiellonian Library is recognised as the second Polish national library.

 The Jagiellonian University is responsive to the needs of diverse student groups.
 It has its own Disability Support Service (DSS), a centre of educational support for persons with disabilities and in difficult health circumstances.
 The Service’s mission is to ensure equal educational opportunities for persons with disabilities as well as to increase the University’s accessibility for those with special needs.
 In its work, the unit is guided by the values enshrined in the UN Convention on the Rights of Persons with Disabilities, the standards of inclusive education and the principles of equal treatment, fully respecting the rights and obligations of undergraduate and doctoral students based on the rules governing the studies and ordinances of the University Rector.
 It is of key importance for the JU DSS to progressively ensure accessibility at the University in the physical and digital aspects, as well as in terms of communication and information.